 Making and implementing this discovery has been, and is, enormously satisfying.
 It's also been the adventure of my life.
 At age 73, I've found that my experience and insights can help others clarify their own paths, create compelling visions for walking them, and sharpen any tools they may need.

-What can you do with your talents, your experience, your resources?Find the challenge or problem with you're name on it, then take it on.
+What can you do with your talents, your experience, your resources?Find the challenge or problem with your name on it, then take it on.
 Act to help solve the problem.
 Act to help make the world better for all of us.
 But also act for you—for the joy and fulfillment of living a meaningful life.

 — John Graham